jkomoros/boardgame/server/README.md

 ### Optional: player info

 If you define an element in your GAMENAME/ folder called boardgame-render-player-info-GAMENAME, then it will be insantiated and passed state, expandedState, and playerIndex.
 Whatever it renders will be shown in the player roster for that player.
 This is a natural place to put things like score per player and other important status.

+if your player-info renderer contains a property called chipText that is a string and has notify:true, that text will be used in the chip on the player picture (a single character is best).
+If "" is returned, that chip's text will default to just being the index of the player.

 If you don't, don't forget to add it to the polymer.json fragments list above.